 The slanted roof walls provide a “homey” cozy feeling.
 With a low estimated DIY construction cost of $11,500, this is a really nice option for young singles to own their very first real estate property that they actually built with their own hands.

 With more friendly tiny homes communities sprouting in many areas, (for example, Austin, TX) this house can be a lot of fun to build and live in.

 Did you notice the sleeping loft, by any chance?
 It means that the downstairs space is more usable for daytime activities.
 Don’t forget about the small but functional porch as well.
-These small house plans with a loft are well worth their price considering you may consult the architect through email or website in case of any construction questions.
+These DIY house plans under 1000 sq. ft. with a loft are well worth their price considering you may consult the architect through email or website in case of any construction questions.

 4. “Marlene” Small Beach House Floor Plans